JEFworks-Lab/STdeconvolve/docs/getting_started.md

 ![](getting_started_files/figure-markdown_github/getting_started_opt-1.png)

 In this example, we will use the model with the lowest model perplexity.

+The shaded region indicates where a fitted model for a given K had an `alpha` \> 1. `alpha` is an LDA parameter that is solved for during model fitting and corresponds to the shape parameter of a symmetric Dirichlet distribution.
+In the model, this Dirichlet distribution describes the cell-type proportions in the pixels.
+A symmetric Dirichlet with alpha \> 1 would lead to more uniform cell-type distributions in the pixels and difficulty identifying distinct cell-types.
+Instead, we want models with alphas \< 1, resulting in sparse distributions where only a few cell-types are represented in a given pixel.

 The resulting `theta` matrix can be interpreted as the proportion of each deconvolved cell-type across each spatially resolved pixel.
 The resulting `beta` matrix can be interpreted as the putative gene